Maintenance Guides by Brand

-When mowing, never remove more than 1/3 of the leaf blade.
+When mowing during the summer, bluegrass usually performs best at a height of 2.5–3.5 inches.
+Never remove more than 1/3 of the leaf blade at a time.
 If you remove more than that, you will stress the grass and it may go brown for a short time.
+Taller blades provide more shade for your root system to stay cool and retain moisture during the hot summer days.
 If you are returning from vacation, you may have to mow multiple times to get the grass back to the desired height.
 Wait about three to five days between each mowing.

-Treat with a broad-spectrum insecticide if needed.
+Check for and control white grubs in July and August.
+Treat with an insecticide if needed.
 If you use a granular variety, water the lawn immediately after application to help soil absorption.
+August is the best time to control grubs because they are small and feeding near the soil surface.